|

-57-year-old man with metastatic prostate cancer
+57-year-old man with metastatic prostate cancer wins $825,000 malpractice settlement

 2003 Medical Malpractice Settlement Report

-The plaintiff is now 67-years-old and has metastatic prostate cancer.
+The plaintiff is now 67 years old and has metastatic prostate cancer.
 The defendant urologist provided care to the plaintiff from 1990 to 1997.
 During those years, the plaintiff’s PSA level doubled.
 The defendant never performed ultrasound or biopsy.
 In 1998, another physician remeasured the PSA, ordered ultrasound and biopsy and the cancer was detected.
 The plaintiff claims that the defendant rendered substandard care allowing his cancer to grow and spread to a stage where it is no longer curable.
 The defendant claims that his care was appropriate at all times.

 In May 1990, the plaintiff was referred to the defendant urologist with complaints of frequent urination.
 The defendant diagnosed the plaintiff with prostatitis.
 Over the next several years, the plaintiff complained to the defendant of urgency incontinence, leaking and frequency.
 The defendant prescribed various medications with little lasting effect.
 In 1992, the defendant measured the plaintiff’s PSA (prostate specific antigen) level and found it to be 1.9.
 For almost four years, the plaintiff continued to experience urinary difficulties, suggestive of prostate involvement.
 In July 1996, the defendant made a notation in the patient’s chart that it was “all crap” but repeated PSA testing, which had increased to 4.0.
 The plaintiff’s complaints persisted and in late 1997, the defendant retired.